Dhruvnet/Dhruvnet/ReadMe.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dhruvnet&label=Profile%20views&color=0e75b6&style=flat" alt="dhruvnet" /> </p>

 - 🌱 I’m currently learning **Artificial Intelligence , Machine Learning , Deep Learning**

 - 💬 Ask me about **Web Development 🌐, App Development 📱**

 - 📫 How to reach me **dhruvsheth226@gmail.com**

 - 👯‍♀️ I'm looking to collaborate with other developers.

 - ⚡️ Fun fact Programmers are the modern-day wizards, casting spells in languages only computers understand.
-- 🚀 I'm passionate and talented software developer who loves to explore the world of technology and create innovative solutions.
-With a strong background in computer science and a flair for coding, my GitHub repositories showcase a diverse range of projects that reflect my expertise and creativity.

 ## Connect with me:
 <p align="center">